syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### CurrentItem vs SelectedItem

-The `SfListView` gets the selected item by using the `SfListView.SelectedItem` and `SfListView.CurrentItem` properties.
+The `SfListView` gets the selected item by using the [SfListView.SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItem) and [SfListView.CurrentItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_CurrentItem) properties.
 Both `SfListView.SelectedItem` and `SfListView.CurrentItem` return the same data object when selecting a single item.
 When selecting more than one item, the `SfListView.SelectedItem` property returns the first selected item, and the `SfListView.CurrentItem` property returns the last selected item.

-W> If you select an item when `SfListView.SelectionMode` is `None` or if you select multiple items when `SfListView.SelectionMode` is `Single`, exception will be thrown.
+W> If you select an item when [SfListView.SelectionMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionMode) is `None` or if you select multiple items when `SfListView.SelectionMode` is `Single`, exception will be thrown.

 ## Selected item customization

-The .NET MAUI ListView (SfListView) supports customizing the selection background color for the selected items by using the `SfListView.SelectedItemTemplate`, if the background color is set to view loaded in the `SfListView.ItemTemplate`.
+The .NET MAUI ListView (SfListView) supports customizing the selection background color for the selected items by using the [SfListView.SelectedItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItemTemplate), if the background color is set to view loaded in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate).

 {% tabs %}
 {% highlight xaml %}